lucamaf/edge-greengrass/README.md

 # Red Hat Device Edge

-Red Hat Device Edge delivers an enterprise-ready distribution of the Red Hat-led open source community project Red Hat build of MicroShift.
-MicroShift is a lightweight Kubernetes orchestration solution built from the edge capabilities of OpenShift Container Platform, along with an edge-optimized operating system built from Red Hat Enterprise Linux (RHEL).
 Red Hat Device Edge (**RHDE**) is for organizations that need small-form-factor edge devices and support for bare metal, virtualized, or containerized applications.
-Red Hat Device Edge helps address many of the emerging questions around large-scale edge computing at the device edge by incorporating Kubernetes features in a new, smaller, lighter-weight footprint with an edge-optimized Linux operating system built from the world’s leading enterprise Linux platform in RHEL.
-You can manage Red Hat Device Edge using Red Hat Ansible Automation Platform.
+Red Hat Device Edge helps address many of the emerging questions around large-scale edge computing at the device edge by incorporating Kubernetes features in a new, smaller, lighter-weight footprint (based on Microshift community project) with an edge-optimized Linux operating system built from the world’s leading enterprise Linux platform in RHEL.

 ## Use case